Mental Health and Wellbeing at University

 Dr Mike Evans discusses how to manage the stress in your life.

-Coventry & Warwickshire Mind's Journey Bus will be visiting the Piazza on Wednesday 20th November from 10am - 3pm.
+Coventry & Warwickshire Mind's Journey Bus will be visiting the Piazza on the following dates, between 10am - 3pm:

 Mindfulness for Students includes tips and audio to help you to stay calm, focused and manage the pressures of student life.